rndlabs/cow-docs/docs/5_tutorials/9_build-on-top-of-cow-protocol.md

 The explorer is a website that allows you to explore the protocol data.

-It’s the “Etherscan” for CoW protocol, so you will be able to find, among other things:
+It’s the “Etherscan” for CoW Protocol, so you will be able to find, among other things:

 * Order details, with trading status: You can get detailed information about executed, expired, or pending orders.
 This page is very convenient for directing users once they post an order ([example order](https://explorer.cow.fi/orders/0xa64f3559e33edebd2a1701050db6dff8089c7c42c4d2d842669466c4693d698100000000005ef87f8ca7014309ece7260bbcdaeb61f0377d))
 * Order for a given account: You can get detailed information about executed, expired, or pending orders for a given trader ([example orders for trader](https://explorer.cow.fi/address/0x00000000005ef87f8ca7014309ece7260bbcdaeb))